 Photo Credit William J. Hebert

 The Summer Concert Series schedule can be found here.
 Members have access to a pre-sale with some concerts selling out lightning fast (even for members who log on at the exact time purchase commences, I know from experience).
 Purchase tickets as soon as possible.
-The amphitheater accommodates 1900 guests and you dont want to miss out.
-For sold-out acts, check Craigslist or show up on the day of and cross your fingers someone has extra tickets theyre looking to unload.
+The amphitheater accommodates 1900 guests and you don't want to miss out.
+For sold-out acts, check Craigslist or show up on the day of the event and cross your fingers someone has extra tickets they're looking to unload.

-Tickets go on sale to the general public May 10, 2014 at 9am.
-Remember, you can become a member (just $40 for an adult membership) and buy tickets as of April 26, 2014 at a discount.
+Tickets go on sale to the general public on May 10, 2014, at 9 am.
+Remember, you can become a member (just $40 for an adult membership) and buy tickets as of April 26, 2014, at a discount.
 Members and the general public have two options for purchasing tickets: